-3120 Business Machines Principles of operation of various adding and calculating machines.
+3120 Business Machines

+Principles of operation of automatic and semi-automatic business calculating machines.
 Field trips to local firms to study how the system and flow of work is mechanized in various offices.

-3121 Introduction to Business A general survey of the major industries in the United States with special emphasis on the competitive technological and historical forces underlying their growth and development.
+3121 Introduction to Business

+A general survey of the major industries in the United States with special emphasis on the competitive technological and historical forces underlying their growth and development.
 Economics and Business Administration students can only earn credit if this course is taken before they have completed 31 credit hours.